zilliztech/zdoc/reference/api/java/java/Client/Client.md

 ---
-slug: /java/Client
+slug: /java/client
-beta: false
+beta: FALSE
-notebook: false
+notebook: FALSE
-type: folder
-token: GD2QfAetplDekjdxJDYcTIwAnIg
-sidebar_position: 2
+sidebar_position: 0
-displayed_sidebar: javaSidebar
 ---

+import Admonition from '@theme/Admonition';

-# Client
+# Client API

-Classes and methods for you to manage the MilvusClient instances.
+The client API is used to interact with the Zilliz Cloud cluster.

 import DocCardList from '@theme/DocCardList';